+'''

 return size;

+'''

-After this nr\cpu\ids will contain the correct amount of the available CPUs.
+After this nr_cpu_ids will contain the correct amount of the available CPUs.
+That's all.

 It is the end of the seventh part about the linux kernel initialization process.
-In this part, finally we have finished with the setup\arch function and returned to the start\kernel function.
-In the next part we will continue to learn generic kernel code from the start\kernel and will continue our way to the first init process.
+In this part, finally we have finished with the setup_arch function and returned to the start_kernel function.
+In the next part we will continue to learn generic kernel code from the start_kernel and will continue our way to the first init process.